CLOUDLAB-URV/serverless-genomics/README.md

     - `storage_bucket`: Temporary data S3 bucket name.
 It must exist.

 6. Call `VariantCallingPipeline.preprocess()` for the pre-processing stage, `VariantCallingPipeline.alignment()` to run the alignment phase, `VariantCallingPipeline.reduce()` for the alignment phase or `VariantCallingPipeline.run_pipeline()` for a complete execution.

+## Article

+You can read more about this pipeline in the published article **Scaling a Variant Calling Genomics Pipeline with FaaS**, presented in WoSC '23: Proceedings of the 9th International Workshop on Serverless Computing, part of MIDDLEWARE 2023 24th ACM/IFIP International Middleware Conference: [https://dl.acm.org/doi/10.1145/3631295.3631403](https://dl.acm.org/doi/10.1145/3631295.3631403) ([Preprint](http://arxiv.org/abs/2312.07090))